joshddunn/pac/README.md

 # PAC

-PAC is a convenient project structure for pico-8.
+PAC is a convenient project structure for making games in pico-8.

 ## Guide